yaikobzeray/dev-journal/activity_log.md

 Implemented BLoC pattern in Flutter for state management.
 Event → State flow is very predictable.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 16 January 2024 — Entry 3

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*